mshmsh5000/northstar/documentation/authentication.md

 Sorry, there's no public API access... yet!

-### API Key Scopes
+### Client Scopes
-API keys are granted scopes to limit their privileges.
-This allows us to differentiate "trusted" clients (internal applications like [Phoenix](https://www.dosomething.org) or [Aurora](https://aurora.dosomething.org)) from "untrusted" clients that operate over a public network like the [mobile app](https://app.dosomething.org).
+Clients are granted scopes to limit their privileges.
+This allows us to differentiate "trusted" clients (internal applications like [Phoenix](https://www.dosomething.org) or [Aurora](https://aurora.dosomething.org)) from "untrusted" clients that operate over a public network like the [mobile app](https://app.dosomething.org), and limit the amount of damage that can be done if a client is compromised.

 Scope   | Description
 ------- | -----------